Lidewey/Lidewey.github.io/1Themodel.md

 temperature of their house keeping their energy bill more or less constant.
-This effect is explicitly taken into account in the model: an energy efficiency investment decreases the consumer price and thus increases the real income which leads to a higher level of (energy) consumption. </p>
+This effect is explicitly taken into account in the model: an energy efficiency investment decreases the consumer price and thus increases the real income which leads to a higher level of (energy) consumption. <br>

-<p>The short and medium run dynamic is largely driven by the demand side through multiplier
-and accelerator mechanisms.
+&nbsp &nbsp &nbsp The short and medium run dynamic is largely driven by the demand side through multiplier and accelerator mechanisms.
 Because of the slow adjustment of price and quantity to their optimal value, the allocation of production factors is sub-optimal in the short and medium run.
 The long term is driven by the supply constrain.
 All adjustment processes are achieved: there